digital-asset/daml/docs/source/concepts/ledger-topologies.rst

 - availability by replication

-- trust for integrity by introducing multiple trust domains and distributing trust using Byzantine fault tolerant replication.
+- trust for integrity by introducing multiple trust domains and distributing trust using Byzantine fault tolerant replication, or by maintaining one trust domain but using Trusted Execution Environments or other cryptographic means to enforce or audit ledger integrity without having to trust the operating entity.

 The remainder of the section discuses these solutions and their implementations in the different DAML Ledgers.
 As for the remaining problems, the privacy problem is difficult to solve in a centralized topology.